Helicopter crash near Taupō: One person seriously injured

 The other pilots scrambled to uplift the occupants of the crashed aircraft and took them to the hangar to be checked over by ambulance staff, a police spokeswoman said.

-A St John spokeswoman said one person had been seriously injured, while another was moderate injured.
+A St John spokeswoman said one person had been seriously injured, while another was moderately injured.

 They sent two ambulances and one helicopter to the scene, she said.